 I can only help during the weekends.
 Are there any opportunities to volunteer then?

-There are volunteer opportunities on a project or ad-hoc basis, such as National Day celebrations, Children’s Day or various school outings.
+There are also volunteer opportunities on a project or ad-hoc basis, such as National Day celebrations, Children’s Day or various school outings.

 I would like to help only children with autism.
 Can that be arranged?